gonghaima/rxjs-common-questions/Angular_Integration/Multiple_HTTP_Requests.md

 # Multiple HTTP Requests

 - **forkJoin:** Run requests in parallel, emit when all complete (like Promise.all).
+  - *Use case:* Fetch user profile and orders together, only when both are done.
+  - *Behavior:* Only emits once, when all inner observables complete.
+If any observable never completes, forkJoin will never emit.
 ```typescript
 import { forkJoin } from 'rxjs';